-- Appendix 3 shows the budget monitoring report for the Housing Revenue Account (HRA) for the period April 2018 to June 2018.
-At this early stage of the year, the report shows that HRA gross service expenditure is projected to outturn at 99.65% of the budgeted level, whilst income is projected to be 99.97% of the budgeted level.
-The projected outturn would enable a transfer of around £9.8 million to the new build reserve and the reserve for future capital. - The rental income estimate for 2018-19 included a prudent allowance for Right to Buy (RTB) sales and the re-commissioning of units.
-Rental income is projected to be £113,920 (0.39%) lower than budgeted. - It is projected that salary related expenditure; net of temporary staffing, vacancy credit and redundancy costs may result in a saving against budget of up to £100,800. - Emphasis continues to be placed on planned rather than responsive maintenance, supported by the benefits accruing from past levels of expenditure on planned capital and revenue maintenance works.
-At this early stage of the year, the projected expenditure is in line with the budget. - With the exception of receipts from RTB sales, the estimates for the year do not provide for any repayment of HRA debt principal or for setting aside any amounts towards the repayment of debt.
-This is consistent with the latest HRA Business Plan, which prioritised the provision of additional housing.
-However, this approach will be subject to review and an updated business plan will be submitted reflecting constraints placed on the HRA by the prevailing legislation. - 5.2 Tenancy arrears remain stable and are consistent with the assumptions contained in the business plan.
-Particular attention is paid to introductory tenancies (tenants of less than 12 months), as they often have no previous experience of managing a household budget or of renting a property. - In measures announced in the recent Social Housing Green Paper, the plan to impose a higher-value asset levy on social housing providers was scrapped and the relevant provisions of the Housing and Planning Act 2016 repealed.
-This will mean that, for the first time in many years, councils will be able to prepare longer-term HRA business plans without the threat of imposition of the levy and the sale of so-called higher-value council housing and the consequent loss of vital future rental income entailed. - 5.4 The proposals for reform of the ways in which councils will be able to use receipts from the sale of council houses under the statutory Right to Buy issued alongside the green paper are also to be welcomed as is the announcement inviting the Council to bid for an increase in its HRA borrowing cap.
+- 5.1 Appendix 3 shows the budget monitoring report for the Housing Revenue Account (HRA) for the period April to September 2018.
+At half year, the report shows that HRA gross service expenditure is projected to outturn at 99.98% of the budgeted level, whilst income is projected to be 100.14% of the budgeted level.
+The projected outturn would enable a transfer of around £9.47 million to the new build reserve and the reserve for future capital. - The rental income estimate for 2018-19 included a prudent allowance for Right to Buy (RTB) sales and the re-commissioning of units.
+Rental income is currently projected to be £123,600 (0.42%) lower than budgeted. - It is projected that salary related expenditure; net of temporary staffing, vacancy credit and redundancy costs may result in a saving against budget of up to £97,090. - Restructuring of the Sheltered and Supported Housing services was underway during the 2018-19 budget setting process.
+Details were finalised after the HRA budget was approved and included contract-cleaning costs not included in the original estimate, resulting in the reported budget deficit. - Emphasis continues to be on planned rather than responsive maintenance, supported by the benefits accruing from past levels of expenditure on planned capital and revenue maintenance works.
+At half year, the projected expenditure on repairs and maintenance remains as per the budget; however, expenditure on void property is proving to be more volatile and may adversely affect the budget.

+- With the exception of receipts from RTB sales, the estimates for the year do not provide for any repayment of HRA debt principal or for setting aside any amounts towards the repayment of debt.
+This is consistent with the HRA Business Plan, which prioritised the provision of additional housing.
+This approach will be subject to regular review and an updated business plan will be submitted reflecting constraints placed on the HRA by the prevailing legislation. - 5.2 Tenancy arrears remain stable and are consistent with the assumptions contained in the business plan.
+Particular attention is paid to introductory tenancies (tenants of less than 12 months), as they often have no previous experience of managing a household budget or of renting a property.
+Universal Credit is now operational for new claims and its impact may start to increase during quarters three and four. - 5.3 In measures announced in the recent Social Housing Green Paper, the plan to impose a higher-value asset levy on social housing providers was scrapped, and the relevant provisions of the Housing and Planning Act 2016 repealed.
+This will mean that, for the first time in many years, councils will be able to prepare longer-term HRA business plans without the threat of imposition of the levy and the sale of so-called higher-value council housing and the consequent loss of vital future rental income. - 5.4 The proposals for reform of the ways in which councils will be able to use receipts from the sale of council houses under the statutory Right to Buy issued alongside the green paper are also to be welcomed as is the government's announcement indicating the future removal of the borrowing cap on councils' housebuilding.
+However, we are yet to receive details on how the announcement will be implemented.